 Predicted PaCO2 = 1.5 x [HCO3-] +/- 8

-If actual measured PaCO2 is lower than predicted, there is a associated respiratory alkalosis
+- If the actual measured PaCO2 is lower than predicted, there is an associated respiratory alkalosis

-If actual measured PaCO2 is higher than predicted, there is a concomitant respiratory acidosis.
+- If the actual measured PaCO2 is higher than predicted, there is a concomitant respiratory acidosis.